-If you have a favorite method to cook hard-boiled eggs, feel free to use that.
+To cook eggs: If you have a favorite method to cook hard-boiled eggs, feel free to use that.
 Here are two ways to cook them:

-For the stovetop method: Here are instructions explaining how to make hard-boiled eggs on the stove way better than I ever could.
+- Stovetop method: Here are instructions explaining how to make hard-boiled eggs on the stove way better than I ever could.